Undiscovered Scotland

 Kingussie had grown significantly by the time the railway arrived in 1863, prompting its transformation into a Highland resort.
 The imposing railway station lies just to the south of the centre of the village.

-Today's Kingussie reflects its history, being well laid out to a regular pattern and especially rich in fine stone villas and hotels.
+Today's Kingussie reflects its history, being well laid out to a regular pattern and especially rich in fine stone villas and other buildings.
 Particularly striking in the centre of the village is the Duke of Gordon Hotel.
 This was built in 1906, though the much more modern looking building you see today has been considerably expanded following a fire in 1999.
-A range of other hotels, guest houses, B&Bs and other accommodation providers are also available in the village.
+A range of other hotels, guest houses, B&Bs and other accommodation providers can also be found in the village.

 Kingussie has strong links with Scotland's national industry: distilling.
 A large distillery called "Speyside" was built here in 1895, though it went out of business in 1910.
-In 1991 the Speyside Distillery Company, named in recognition of the earlier distillery, started production in the newly built Speyside distillery at Invertromie near Drumguish on the south bank of the River Spey a couple of miles east of Kingussie.
-And Drumguish is the name under which the output is marketed.
+In 1991 the Speyside Distillery Company, named in recognition of the earlier distillery, started production in the newly built Speyside Distillery at Invertromie near Drumguish on the south bank of the River Spey a couple of miles east of Kingussie.

 Kingussie Seen from Ruthven Barracks